 This paper covers the problem of disaster risk reduction for communities with recurrent disasters.
-Then it proposes to train a classifier using Machine Learning methods in order to identify points of final demand and support humanitarian operations.
-The approach focuses on supporting pre-disaster risk reduction and planning activities, as it is the phase where the greater impact of model implementation is expected.
+Then it proposes to train a classifier using Machine Learning methods in order to identify points of final demand and support pre-disaster risk reduction and preparedness activities.
+Hence, in pre-disaster phase is where the greater impact of model implementation is expected.
 Nevertheless, the insights may be useful for post-disaster response and recovery activities, as it also contributes to the understanding of vulnerability drivers at the household level.